mordini/snarfer/README.md

 **Next Up**
 1. Proper databases for Users, POIs, and Quests.

-2. Finish profileView.vue and create a profile component for the home page called featuredProfile.vue.

-3. Same thing with Quests.
-Make a page to search for quests and a component that shows featured quests on the home page.
+3. Make a page to search for quests and a component that shows featured quests on the home page.

 4. Restrict POI creation.

-5. Improve src/views/catEdit.vue to include pictures, buttons for categories, initialize with existing info on the POI, change name to something like editPOI.

 6. Add logbook.